geotrellis/geotrellis-site/docs/documentation/geotrellis-services/index.rst

 Catalog services
 ----------------

 This class provides basic functionality for sending information about the catalog to a client.
-An example of it's use `is in the admin site`__.
+An example of its use `is in the admin site`__.

 __ https://github.com/geotrellis/geotrellis/blob/0.9/admin/src/main/scala/geotrellis/admin/AdminServiceActor.scala#L33